cloudflare/workerd/src/workerd/jsg/README.md

 One choice is to map to and from a `kj::Array<kj::byte>`.

-When receiving a `kj::Array<kj::byte>` in C++ *from* a JavaScript `TypedArray` or `ArrayBuffer`, it is important to understand that the underlying data is not copied or transfered.
+When receiving a `kj::Array<kj::byte>` in C++ *from* a JavaScript `TypedArray` or `ArrayBuffer`, it is important to understand that the underlying data is not copied or transferred.
 Instead, the `kj::Array<kj::byte>` provides a *view* over the same underlying `v8::BackingStore` as the `TypedArray` or `ArrayBuffer`.